huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-modules.md

 ![image](./assets/TrackModules03.png)

 - **Schedule** - For data points that need to be collected on a regular basis, you can set a recommended schedule for the patient.
 Set the **ISO duration** and the **Times per duration** to indicate to users how long and how many times they will need to submit data to this module.
 Check the checkbox to let the patient know what times of day they need to submit their data.
-If you don’t select any option, the patient will be told to submit their data as needed.
+If you don’t select any option, the patient will be told to submit their data 'as needed'.

 ![image](./assets/TrackModules04.png)

 - **Device sync** - If the data point can be collected via a device or smartphone, you can indicate which collection methods are available here.
 For example, patients can collect their heart rate variability reading using their phone camera.

 - **Learn** - You have the option to associate configured Learn articles to the modules.
-Check the box to open a list of Learn articles that you have already added to your deployment, then just select the ones that link to this module.
-When the patient opens this module, they will be able to access the Learn article.
+Check the box to open a list of articles that you have already added to your deployment, then just select the ones that link to this module.
+When the patient opens this module, they will be able to access the article.

 ![image](./assets/TrackModules05.png)